radian-software/github-email-backlog/README.md

 * You process emails in a similar manner to me (namely, you put in a similar amount of work on it each day and roll over remaining emails to the next day).
+* You are on GitHub.com more or less every day, so the extension can update your profile in the background.

+## Installation

+(This section is at the end because you probably shouldn't be installing this application unless you have a clear understanding of the constraints that its design imposes on you in order to get good data.)

+The repository is an unpacked Chrome extension.
+Basically, you go to `chrome://extensions`, turn on developer mode, click "Load unpacked", and select the repository.
+You have to click the refresh button on the extensions page whenever you pull an update.

+Right-click on the extension icon in the Chrome menu bar and go to the options page.
+You need to generate a GitHub personal access token with the `notifications` scope and fill that in.
+This is also where you can put in your webhook URL if you want to use that.
+(Highly recommended, as the script makes no attempt whatsoever to report errors.)